Quick Start Guide

 docker compose -f docker-compose.dev.yml up -d

-# Verify all services are healthy
+# Verify the dev dependencies are healthy

 docker compose -f docker-compose.dev.yml ps